CanarysAutomations/automate-repo-permissions/README.md

-# Automate Repository access to GitHub Teams
+# Automate Teams Repository access

 The tool will communicate with the repositories and organisations of GitHub.
 The tool with the help of few inputs will